Mantram Repetition Decreases Insomnia Among Homeless Women: A Pilot Study

 Digital USD Citation

 Barger, Mary; Weinrich, Sally; Bormann, Jill E.; Bouvier, Monique; and Hardin, Sally Brosz, "Mantram Repetition Decreases Insomnia Among Homeless Women: A Pilot Study" (2015).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 3.